Nauja/ue4-climb2d-sample/README.md

 ### Allowing to jump while climbing

 Climbing is done by holding down the `Climb` input, and it is possible de jump while climbing.
-This is done by setting a climbing cooldown in `DoJump` to prevent the character from re-entering climbing state right after:
+This is done by setting a climbing cooldown in `DoJump` to prevent the character from re-entering the climbing state right after:

 ```cpp
 bool USampleCharacterMovementComponent::CanClimbInCurrentState() const